DhruviThakkar210/DhruviThakkar210/README.md

 ## Introduction

 👋 Hello!
 I'm Dhruvi Thakkar, a junior data scientist passionate about leveraging data to derive meaningful insights and solve real-world problems.
-This repository serves as a portfolio showcasing my projects, skills, and journey in the field of data science.
+This  serves as a portfolio showcasing my projects, skills, and journey in the field of data science.

 ## Skills